hanzhi713/Flowers-Curve/README.md

 To use my online drawer, please visit [https://hanzhi713.github.io/Flowers-Curve/](https://hanzhi713.github.io/Flowers-Curve/)

 ## Introduction

-Flowers curve is a type of Chinese art invented by Binglie Yang.
+Flowers curve ([Spirograph](https://en.wikipedia.org/wiki/Spirograph)) is a type of toy invented by Denys Fisher, a British Engineer, and later independently invented by Binglie Yang, a Chinese inventor.
 In practice, these curves are drawn by moving a small gear inside a ring gear

 ![demo](docs/demo.jpg)